jens-maus/RaspberryMatic/README.md

 4. Use the  image flasher tool "Etcher" (https://etcher.io) to flash the `*.img` file to your SD card or USB drive.
 As an alternative you can also use the following command-line calls to manually flash it on Unix-based operating systems:
    * <i>Linux</i>: `sudo dd if=RaspberryMatic-X.XX.XX.YYYYMMDD-XXX.img of=/dev/mmcblk0 bs=1M conv=fsync`
    * <i>macOS</i>: `sudo dd if=RaspberryMatic-X.XX.XX.YYYYMMDD-XXX.img of=/dev/rdiskX bs=1m`
-5. For HM-MOD-RPI-PCB use only: Make sure you have the HM-MOD-RPI-PCB radio module installed on the GPIO
+5. For RPI-RF-MOD/HM-MOD-RPI-PCB use only: Make sure you have the RPI-RF-MOD/HM-MOD-RPI-PCB radio module correctly installed on the GPIO
-6. Install microSD in your RaspberryPi and connect power
+6. Install microSD in your SBC and connect power
 7. Wait until bootup process is finished and use a web browser to connect to http://homematic-raspi/

 ## :memo: Documentation
-Documentation (e.g. how to port your HomeMatic configuration from a CCU2 to RaspberryMatic) and installation support is currently limited to using a mostly german language speaking fora with the following links pointing to the relevant sections of the fora where you can find documentation and help about RaspberryMatic:
+Documentation (e.g. how to port your HomeMatic configuration from a CCU2/CCU3 to RaspberryMatic) and installation support is currently limited to using a mostly german language speaking fora with the following links pointing to the relevant sections of the fora where you can find documentation and help about RaspberryMatic:

 * [RaspberryMatic - Installation Guide :de:](https://homematic-forum.de/forum/viewtopic.php?f=65&t=34497#p328057)
 * [RaspberryMatic - Forum :de:](https://homematic-forum.de/forum/viewforum.php?f=65)